Actor and comedian Teddy Ray dies in Southern California

 RANCHO MIRAGE, Calif.
 (AP) — Teddy Ray, a comedian and actor who appeared on the HBO Max series “PAUSE with Sam Jay,” has died, authorities confirmed on Saturday.
 He was 32.

-The Riverside County Sheriff’s Office and the county’s coroner’s office confirmed that the death of the comedian, whose legal name was Theadore Brown, was reported Friday morning in the desert community of Rancho Mirage, the Los Angeles Times reported.
+The Riverside County Sheriff’s Office and the county’s coroner’s office confirmed that the comedian, whose legal name was Theadore Brown, was found dead at a private residence on Friday morning in the desert community of Rancho Mirage, the Los Angeles Times reported.
 Sheriff’s Sgt.
-Brandi Swan, who said deputies responded to a call about the death at a private residence, said that the cause of death was unknown.
+Brandi Swan told the newspaper that the cause of death was not known.

 Entertainment companies and some of Ray’s fellow comedians reacted with sadness to the news of Ray’s death.